Are Dog Ear Infections Contagious?

 The veterinarian will examine your dog’s ears and ear canal using a magnifying glass.
 He or she will then take a sample of the ear discharge using a cotton swab.
 The sample will then be examined under the microscope to identify the cause of the infection.

-See also Can Dogs Get Covid?
+See also Can Dogs Eat Bananas?

 The veterinarian may also suggest allergy testing.
 Allergies can increase your dog’s risk of developing an ear infection.
 The veterinarian may also prescribe an ear cleanser to help remove debris from the ear canal.